alejandro519/bamazon-storefront/README.md

 Once in the terminal type in the following command: node + bamazon.js + enter or return You will then be required to follow the prompts shown in the terminal.

-To view a deployed version of the app, visit:
-To view a video of the working app, visit:
+To view a video of the working app, visit: https://drive.google.com/file/d/1Ze-_IF18iwqyP6DiSQpRpnsMytSe3WrX/view?usp=sharing

 The technologies used in this app include: